cissna/course-evaluation-scraper/QWEN.md

     - Performing data analysis, filtering, and aggregation.
     - Handling logical groupings of courses (e.g., cross-listed courses) via a `CourseGroupingService`.

 - **Frontend**: A single-page application (SPA) built with React.
 It provides the user interface for searching, displaying, and interacting with the evaluation data.
+It also includes a search history feature that stores recent searches in the browser's local storage.

 - **Database**: A PostgreSQL database hosted on Supabase, which stores all course and metadata information.